Factbox: Brexit in numbers - How did parliament vote on Thursday?

 LONDON (Reuters) - British lawmakers are voting on Thursday on a government proposal setting out what Prime Minister Theresa May says are the options on how long to delay Brexit.

-Below are the results so far:
+Below are the results:

 AMENDMENT H: SECOND REFERENDUM - REJECTED 334 to 85